-- A ZFT programme that monitors the effectiveness of the process.
-The programme meets the requirements of the FSIS "US Pathogen Reduction/ HACCP Final Rule" - All operators are trained and each processing step is listed in the HACCP plan has a task instruction that is signed off by the staff member and their supervisor. - Each process step is monitored by the supervisor who records these checks on the relevant check sheet.
+- All operators are trained and each processing step is listed in the HACCP plan has a task instruction that is signed off by the staff member and their supervisor. - 4 Each process step is monitored by the supervisor who records these checks on the relevant check sheet.
 Each program is subject to internal audit by our stand alone compliance team and external verification by MPI.
-Both internal and external audits show the premises to be maintaining a very high level of compliance. - On site MPI VS PBV audit level 6 - MPI VS technical review is now conducted three-monthly in conformance with MPI Verification Statement of Policy. - The New Zealand Ministry for Primary Industries (MPI), the competent New Zealand authority recognized by FSIS, has also submitted a scientific case to FSIS supporting the position that E. coli 0157:H7 and Non O157 STEC are NOT reasonably likely to occur in New Zealand boneless beef. - ANZCO Foods Eltham Ltd (ME43) conducts ongoing assessments of its HACCP plan based on production circumstances and results of extensive microbiological testing.
+Both internal and external audits show the premises to be maintaining a very high level of compliance. - On site MPI VS PBV audit level 6 (Highest level) - MPI VS technical review is now conducted three-monthly in conformance with MPI Verification Statement of Policy. - The New Zealand Ministry for Primary Industries (MPI), the competent New Zealand authority recognized by FSIS, has also submitted a scientific case to FSIS supporting the position that E. coli O157:H7 and Non O157 STEC are NOT reasonably likely to occur in New Zealand boneless beef. - 6 Canterbury (ME78) conducts ongoing assessments of its HACCP plan based on production circumstances and results of extensive microbiological testing.

-In closing and in light of the above information, ANZCO Foods Eltham Ltd (ME43) has reassessed its HACCP plan, hazard identification and analysis, and concludes that E. coli 0157:H7 and Non O157 STEC are not a hazard that is reasonably likely to occur in beef exported to the United States, Canada or any other market.
-Our HACCP plan is continuing to meet New Zealand and US requirements.
+In closing and in light of the above information, ANZCO Foods Canterbury (ME78) has reassessed its HACCP plan, hazard identification and analysis, and concludes that E. coli O157:H7 and Non O157 STEC are not a hazard that is reasonably likely to occur in beef exported to the United States, Canada or any other market.
+Our HACCP plan continues to meet New Zealand and US requirements.

-Yours sincerely
+Yours sincerely,